Five Types of Inventory Optimization You Should Know

 Click below for a Nucleus Research report on the seven steps a supply chain executive should take in selecting an inventory optimization tool.

 Some foundational inventory management and inventory optimization terms:

-ABC analysis – also called Pareto analysis or the rule of 80/20, is a way of categorizing inventory items into different types depending on value and use
+ABC analysis – also called Pareto analysis or the rule of 80/20, is a way of categorizing inventory items into different types for inventory planning, depending on value and use

 Cycle stock – normal stock used during operations

 Inventory turnover – a measure of the number of times inventory is sold or used in a time period such as a year.